 If you like your safari with a dose of drama, then a visit to The Masai Mara National Reserve is a must.
 Whilst it is possible to see the ‘Big 5’ and more throughout the year, it is during The Great Migration, in July and August, that the Mara really comes into its own.
 Immense herds of wildebeest and zebra thunder across the savannah driven by the search for fresh pasture after the rains.
 It is a perilous journey that brings them into contact with lions, leopards, hyenas and many other predators.
 The migration route leads to the banks of the mighty Mara River, where the herds must cross the treacherous current, with hungry crocodiles lying in wait.
 There is natural drama every day.

 If the calm and slower movements of the African elephant are more your thing, then consider a safari in the foothills of Mount Kilimanjaro in Amboseli National Park.
-The Amboseli ecosystem is home to a significant number of elephants, and the park’s open plains and marshlands provide ideal habitat for these majestic creatures.
-If you see photos of elephant with the shadows of Kilimanjaro behind them, you know that they were taken in Amboseli.
+The Amboseli ecosystem is known for it’s giant herds, up to a 100 strong, with the park’s open plains and marshlands providing ideal habitat for these majestic creatures.
+If you see photos of elephant backdropped by Mount Kilimanjaro, you know that they were taken in Amboseli.

 Kenya is divided by the Great Rift Valley, a geological feature created by movements in the earth crust.
 As well as cliffs and escarpments and the occasional now-dormant volcano, it also created large lakes that support an abundance of wildlife.
 For encounters with rhino, hippo, and flocks of pink flamingo head to Lakes Nakuru and Naivasha, where green grass and blue waters provide the perfect backdrop to wildlife viewing all year round.